tatsuyafujisaki/script-cheat-sheet/sed.md

 (blank line)
 ```

-# How to prefix lines
+# How to prefix lines in a file
 ```shell
 > echo '🍎\n🍊' > foo.txt && cat foo.txt
 🍎